cockroachdb/docs/interval.md

 Format | Description
 -------|--------
-Golang | `INTERVAL '1h2m3s4ms5us6ns'`, where `ms` is millisecond, `us` is microsecond, and `ns` is nanosecond<br><br>Regardless of the units used, the interval is stored as hour, minute, and second, for example, `1h2m3.004005006s`.
-Traditional Postgres | `INTERVAL '1 year 2 months 3 days 4 hours 5 minutes 6 seconds'`<br><br>Regardless of the units used, the interval is stored as month, day, hour, minute, and second, for example, `14m3d4h5m6s`.
+Golang | `INTERVAL '1h2m3s4ms5us6ns'`, where `ms` is millisecond, `us` is microsecond, and `ns` is nanosecond Traditional Postgres | `INTERVAL '1 year 2 months 3 days 4 hours 5 minutes 6 seconds'` ISO 8601 | `INTERVAL 'P1Y2M3DT4H5M6S'`
-ISO 8601 | `INTERVAL 'P1Y2M3DT4H5M6S'`<br><br>Regardless of the units used, the interval is stored as month, day, hour, minute, and second, for example, `14m3d4h5m6s`.

 Alternatively, you can use a string literal, e.g., `'1h2m3s4ms5us6ns'` or`'1 year 2 months 3 days 4 hours 5 minutes 6 seconds'`, which CockroachDB will resolve into the `INTERVAL` type.

+Intervals are stored internally as months, days, and nanoseconds.

 ## Size